 The D&L and the National Canal Museum host events year-round.
-We offer dinner cruises and wine tastings onboard our canal boat, the Josiah White II, as well as a Kid’s Canal Camp, and National Mule Celebration Day on the grounds of Hugh Moore Park!
-See our CANALendar here
+We offer dinner cruises and wine tastings onboard our canal boat, the Josiah White II, as well as a Wildlands Conservancy’s Summer Camp, and National Mule Celebration Day on the grounds of Hugh Moore Park!
+See our CANALendar here.

 For more information, contact Loretta Susen at [email protected], or at 610-923-3548 ext.
 221.